About Derek Haines

 Born in Australia, but now living in a beautiful town on Lake Geneva in Switzerland with his wife and his black Cocker Spaniel, he passes many hours, trying to make technology work again, after inadvertently breaking it.
-It’s a painful process, yet it’s such an effective self-study method in acquiring new technological skills.
+It’s a painful process, yet it’s such an effective self-study method for acquiring new technological skills.

 As I’m a writer – I can change adroitly from the third person into the first person, and say that I love what I do and where I live, and also, that I am a Douglas Adams fanatic, bordering on a tragic.

 However, peanuts and beer are extremely important, as they provide essential sustenance during my bouts of obsessive writing, which although rare, usually take place in a horizontal position.

 I use them, singularly if possible, but even then, only under sufferance.
 As for semicolons; who really knows how to use them?

 Aside from my never-ending punctuation conundrums, I enjoy life, good food, wine, beer, and I take each day as it comes – thankfully.

 Usually quite ordinary, but with extraordinary qualities that makes their story worth telling.
 Sometimes with splashes of black humour and satire, my writing can often change from the simplistic to the complex and then back again, leaving the reader to decide if it is time to laugh or cry.
 Or both.

-Books by Derek Haines
+Popular Books by Derek Haines